 As to what the search committee will want to see on your publication list, this depends on both the school and the field.
 There are a few schools that may just count your number of publications and not how good or involved the papers are.
 However, I think most schools take into account the quality of your publications as well as what is typical for your field (often it's 1-2 per year, but for some fields 4-5 per year is normal).
 Consequently, there's no set minimum for the number of publications you need.
 As a general rule of thumb, I expect applicants for research jobs to have roughly at least 1 publication from their thesis and 1 for each year they've been out since (though less is okay if your papers are outstanding).
 So if you do a 3-year postdoc, and apply for a tenure-track position in your 3rd year, this means I'll typically want to see at least 3 papers on your publication list: one from your thesis, and two publications/preprints for your first 2 years of postdoc.
 At least 1 or 2 of these should be accepted now.
 (Note: update your mathjobs application when a paper gets submitted or accepted.)

 The reason it's important that papers be accepted (by good journals) is that this is one of the very few pieces of external evidence of your "research quality."
 (And this again becomes important at the tenure stage.)
 Consequently, the better the journal (e.g., in terms of impact factor or reputation) you can publish in, the better your research will look on paper.
 At research universities, we look for some ill-defined combination of quality and quantity.
 We don't typically want someone who's been out for 6 years and has only published 1 paper even if it's an Annals paper, or someone who publishes 10 papers a year in the Journal of Unpublishable Mathematics.
-(However, the latter is certainly worse, and this is coming from an editor.)
+(However, the latter is certainly worse.)

 Now comes the hard part, which you should be reading way in advance.
 To compile a compelling publication list you need to do a couple of things.
 First, you need work on suitable problems (i.e., avoid ratholes and 10-year masterpieces).
 While it's important to spend a fair amount of time thinking about what are good questions to ask, you can't spend too much time doing "open-ended research" at this stage, or you'll never have any publications.